-- the Goods Shed is a key historic structure in the Onslow townsite.
-Whilst utilitarian in form it contributes to the streetscape of Second Avenue, Onslow's main street; - the Goods Shed is also one of the few buildings brought from Old Onslow that has survived the harsh climatic conditions of the North West, as cyclones and floods have destroyed many of the structures from the pre-1925 period; - the Goods Shed and associated tramway were essential to the supply and export of goods for the Ashburton district and were a lifeline for the community.
-The Goods Shed therefore, is an important relic of this way of life and demonstrates a way of life no longer practiced; - the Goods Shed is valued by the community as a place with an educational role as a museum and as a place visited by tourists; - the building is a rare surviving example of a Goods Sheds, which were often the only buildings constructed in association with jetties of the North West.
+the Goods Shed and associated tramway were essential to the supply and export of goods for the Ashburton district and were a lifeline for the community.
+The Goods Shed therefore, is an important relic of this way of life and demonstrates a way of life no longer practiced;

-Management Category Category 2: Considerable significance Management Recommendation Very important to the heritage of the locality.
-Inclusion on Heritage List.
-The place should be retained and conserved.
+the Goods Shed is valued by the community as a place with an educational role as a museum and as a place visited by tourists;

-Туре Status/Category Date Classified by the National Trust Classified 8 July 1996 Local Government Heritage Inventory Adopted 17 August 1999 State Register Assessment Program Current 12 March 2004
+the building is a rare surviving example of the Goods Sheds, which were often the only buildings constructed in association with jetties of the North West.